1 Day Eating Okonomiyaki in Osaka

 TO: Nara Deer Park (Nara, Japan)

-TRANSPORTATION: walk 13 min to Sakuranomiya Station → Tsuruhashi Station via Local Clockwise Osaka Loop Line then →Kintetsu-Nara Station via Express Kintetsu-Nara Line (45 min, 5 stops then 7 stops, ¥760)
+TRANSPORTATION: Sakuranomiya Station → Tsuruhashi Station via Local Clockwise Osaka Loop Line then → Kintetsu-Nara Station via Express Kintetsu-Nara Line (45 min, 5 stops then 7 stops, ¥760)

 Pro Tip:

-A park home to over one thousand deer means you’re going to encounter, and unavoidably step in, lots and lots of poop.
-Knowing this ahead of time, be sure to avoid wearing your new sneakers straight out of the box like I did—instead opt for an old pair you don’t mind dirtying.
+A park home to over 1,000 deer means you’re going to encounter, and likely step in, lots and lots of poop.
+Knowing this ahead of time, avoid wearing your new sneakers straight out of the box like I did—instead opt for an old pair you don’t mind dirtying.

 Brunch - Cafe Conce